kometen/dns-load-balancer/README.md

 ```
 cargo build [--release]
-sudo ./target/[debug|release]/dns_load_balancer
+sudo ./target/[debug|release]/dns_load_balancer run --config [CONFIG]
 ```

+An example of a configuration is printed to the console with `./target/release/dns_load_balancer example`.
-Edit the file `config.toml` to use your preferred DNS-servers.
+Save end edit the file `config.toml` to use your preferred DNS-servers.

-Since it connects to a port below 1024 you need priviliged access for it to start.
+Since it connects to port 53 you need priviliged access for it to start.